• Skip to primary navigation

-This Brazilian lemonade recipe, also known as Brazilian limeade, is the perfect combination of citrus and condensed milk.
-With the right amount of sweetness and just enough ice to beat the heat, this recipe makes the best summer drink!
+Brazilian Lemonade, also known as Brazilian Limeade, is the perfect combination of citrus and condensed milk.
+With the right amount of sweetness and just enough ice to beat the heat, this recipe makes a delicious and creamy summer drink!

 If you’re looking for more limeade recipes, try this strawberry limeade!
 And if you need a sweet morning energy boost, coffee lemonade is a delicious combo of citrus, honey and caffeine.